openstack-archive/infra-manual/doc/source/developers.rst

    the cause of the error.
 If it is related to your change, you should fix the problem and upload a new patchset.
 Do not use "recheck".
 3. It is possible that the CI infrastructure may be having some issues which are causing your tests to fail.
-You can verify the status of the OpenStack CI infrastructure by doing the following:
+You can verify the status of the OpenDev infrastructure by doing the following:

    * https://wiki.openstack.org/wiki/Infrastructure_Status
    * `@OpenStackInfra <https://twitter.com/openstackinfra>`_ on Twitter.
-   * the topic in your project's IRC channel (or ``#openstack-infra``)
+   * the topic in your project's IRC channel (or ``#opendev``)

    .. note::